Conserved and non-conserved Noether currents from the quantum effective action: Conserved and non-conserved Noether currents

 On the classical level of a field theory one can obtain the Noether currents from the microscopic action $S[\chi]$ through the standard textbook procedure.
 Sometimes such an expression is useful also for a quantum description as a starting point to calculate its expectation value when quantum and statistical fluctuations are taken into account.
 Alternatively one can obtain the expectation value of a Noether current directly from the quantum effective action as will be discussed below.

 However, one should be aware of the fact that the difference between the classical or microscopic action and the quantum effective action is a rather non-trivial result of quantum and possibly statistical fluctuations.
 In particular, quantum fluctuations are present on all scales and need proper regularization and renormalization procedures.
 It is well known that quantum fluctuations can modify a theory substantially, for example the propagating degrees of freedom can change from fundamental fields to composite fields for bound states \cite{Gies:2001nw, Pawlowski:2005xe, Floerchinger:2009uf}.
 In this sense it is possible that Noether currents differ substantially in form when derived from microscopic actions or quantum effective actions, respectively.
-There are powerful non-perturbative theoretical techniques to calculate the quantum effective action, such as the functional renormalization group.
-It allows to take quantum fluctuations step-by-step into account and to find suitable approximations at each scale.
+Moreover, there can be contributions from anomalies to the currents that are present in the quantum effective action, but not in the microscopic or classical action.

 The above arguments show that it can be rather advantageous to calculate Noether currents directly from the quantum effective action, instead of aiming at an expression in terms of the microscopic action and expectation values in terms of complicated composite operators.